randxie/tictoken-go-bindings/README.md

 # tictoken-go-bindings

 Go Bindings for OpenAI Tictoken using [tiktoken-rs](https://github.com/zurawiki/tiktoken-rs).
-The tiktoken-rs is built using the official OpenAI tictoken implementations in Rust, so there should not be any difference compared to the official implementations.
+The tiktoken-rs is built using the official OpenAI tictoken implementations in Rust, so there should not have any difference compared to the official implementations.

-The Golang and Rust setup are mostly from [Daulet's Golang bindings](https://github.com/daulet/tokenizers) for the Huggingface Tokenizers library, which gives a good demonstrations on how to pass data between Golang and Rust.
+The Golang and Rust setup are mostly from [Daulet's Golang bindings](https://github.com/daulet/tokenizers) for the Huggingface Tokenizers library.
+It demonstrates how to pass data between Golang and Rust.

 ## How to play with the code